theodleif/codeblocks4arduino/README.md

 Just get the source code of C::B and replace the function Save() in src/sdk/filemanager.cpp by the version provided in hack.cpp here.

 I know, it's a crude hack ... but it works.

+BTW: On a debian system you can use (sudo) checkinstall after make.
+So you can remove the version with dpkg remove later.